MAXIM: Multi-Axis MLP for Image Processing: Experiments

 \section{Experiments}

 We aim at building a generic backbone for a broad spectrum of image processing tasks.
-Thus, we evaluated MAXIM on five different tasks: (1) denoising, (2) deblurring, (3) deraining, (4) dehazing, and (5) enhancement (retouching) on \textbf{17} different datasets.
-More comprehensive results and visualizations can be found in Appendix.
+Thus, we evaluated MAXIM on five different tasks: (1) denoising, (2) deblurring, (3) deraining, (4) dehazing, and (5) enhancement (retouching) on \textbf{17} different datasets (summarized in~\cref{tab:datasets}.
+More comprehensive results and visualizations can be found in~\cref{sec:more-visual-comparisons}.